New Student Orientation

 NEW STUDENT ORIENTATION - FALL 2018

 All entering Marquette University Law School students are required to participate in the New Student Orientation program.
 Orientation will be held on August 16 and 17, 2018.
 The Law School emailed an Orientation packet to entering, first-year students in late June with links to a variety of documents and important information.
-Please click the links below to review the materials sent.
+Please click below to review the materials included in that email.

 Further details will be posted over the summer months.
 All questions regarding Orientation should be directed to Professor Anna Fodor.

 Fall semester classes begin on Monday, August 20.

 The first-year curriculum at Marquette Law School, as at most ABA-accredited law schools, is completely prescribed.
 Registration for first-year students is an entirely automated process that will be handled for all entering students by the Law School Registrar.
 Entering first-year students do NOT need to register for their fall semester classes.
 Course schedules are typically posted in CheckMarq in July but are subject to change until they are finalized in early August.
 The Law School Registrar will inform all students when schedules have been finalized.

 Full-time students should anticipate a class schedule of Monday through Friday.
 Fall semester first year courses are Torts, Criminal Law, Contracts, and Legal Analysis, Writing and Research I. A typical course schedule will include two classes per day with one in the morning and one in the afternoon with a break during the mid-day.

 Entering part-time students may take two or three first-year (1L) courses in each of their first fall and spring semesters during the day with their full-time peers.
 They must take Legal Analysis, Writing, and Research 1 and at least one, but no more than two, of the following three courses in their first semester: Criminal Law (3 credits), Torts (4 credits), or Contracts (4 credits).